On Learning Latent Models with Multi-Instance Weak Supervision

 \textbf{Classifiers.}\, Let $\+X$ denote an instance space and $\+Y$ denote an output space with $|\+Y| = c$.
 Let also $\+D$ be the joint distribution of two random variables $(X,Y) \in \+X \times \+Y$ and $\+D_{X}$ be the marginal of $X$.
-Throughout the text, we use the bold symbol $\_x$ to denote $(x_1,\dots, x_M)$ and $\_y$ to denote the corresponding gold labels.
+Throughout the text, we use $\_x$ for $(x_1,\dots, x_M)$ and $\_y$ for the corresponding vector of gold labels.
 We consider \emph{scoring functions} of the form ${f: \+X \rightarrow \Delta_c}$, where $\Delta_c$ is the space of probability distributions on $\+Y$ (e.g., $f$ outputs the softmax probabilities of a neural network).
-We use ${f^j(x)}$ to denote the value of the $j$-th output element of ${f(x)}$.
-A scoring function $f$ induces a \emph{classifier} whose \emph{prediction} $[f](x)$ on $x$ is defined by $[f](x):={\argmax_{j \in [c]} f ^j(x)}$.
-We use $\+F$ to denote the space of scoring functions and $[\+F]$ to denote the space of classifiers induced by $\+F$.
-We will use VC-dimension, Natarajan dimension and Rademacher complexities to characterize the complexity of $\+F$, which are defined in Appendix \ref{app:prelim}.
+We use ${f^j(x)}$ to denote the $j$-th output of ${f(x)}$.
+A scoring function $f$ induces a \emph{classifier} whose \emph{prediction} on $x$ is defined by $[f](x):={\argmax_{j \in [c]} f ^j(x)}$.
+We use $\+F$ and $[\+F]$ to denote the space of scoring functions and the space of classifiers induced by $\+F$, respectively.
+We use the VC-dimension, the Natarajan dimension and Rademacher complexities to characterize the complexity of $\+F$ \cite{understanding-ml}.

 \textbf{Loss functions.}\, We define the problem of \emph{learning} a scoring function using a fixed set of training samples as the one of \emph{choosing} the scoring function from $\mathcal{F}$ that better \emph{fits} the training samples.
-We give semantics to the term \emph{fits} by using the \emph{risk} $\+R(f;\ell)$ of $f$ subject to a sampling distribution and a given \emph{loss function} $\ell$: the lower $\+R(f;\ell)$, the better $f$ fits the data.
+We give semantics to the term \emph{fits} by using the \emph{risk} $\+R(f;\ell)$ of $f$ subject to a sampling distribution and a given \emph{loss function} $\ell$: the lower $\+R(f;\ell)$ becomes, the better $f$ fits the data.
 When there exists an ${f^* \in \mathcal{F}}$, such that ${\+R(f^*;\ell) = 0}$, we say that the space $\mathcal{F}$ is \emph{realizable} under $\ell$.
-We use $\hat{\+R}$ to denote the \textit{empirical risk}, i.e., the risk computed over the training samples only.
-In \textit{supervised learning}, we are provided with samples of ${(x,y)}$ drawn from $\+D$.
+In \textit{supervised learning}, we are provided with samples of the form ${(x,y)}$ drawn from $\+D$.
+We use $\hat{\+R}$ to denote the \textit{empirical risk}, i.e., the average risk computed over the training samples only.
 The \textit{risk}\footnote{ As stated above, the risk is defined subject to a sampling distribution.
-For brevity, we will omit that distribution when defining the risk and fix the sampling distribution in each case. } of classifier $f$ subject to a loss function ${\ell: \+Y \times \+Y \rightarrow \mathbb{R}^+}$ is given by $\+R(f;\ell) \defeq \-E_{(X,Y) \sim \+D}[\ell([f](X),Y)]$.
+For brevity, we will omit that distribution when defining the risk and fix the sampling distribution in each case. } of $f$ subject to a loss function ${\ell: \+Y \times \+Y \rightarrow \mathbb{R}^+}$ is given by $\+R(f;\ell) \defeq \-E_{(X,Y) \sim \+D}[\ell([f](X),Y)]$.